Board of Trustees

 Trustee Since 2020

-Vincent Forlenza, of Franklin Lakes, NJ, is the retired executive chairman of the Board of directors of Becton, Dickinson and Company (BD), a global medical technology company, a position he held since January 2020 after stepping down as its chief executive officer.
-Mr. Forlenza serves as lead director on Moody’s Corporation Board of Directors, is chairman of The Valley Health Systems Board of Trustees, and previously served as chairman of The Valley Hospital in Ridgewood, New Jersey.
+Vincent Forlenza, of Franklin Lakes, NJ, is the retired executive chairman of the Board and CEO of Becton, Dickinson and Company (BD), a global medical technology company.
+He retired during 2021.
+Mr. Forlenza serves as Chairman of Moody’s Corporation Board of Directors, was chairman of The Valley Health Systems Board of Trustees, and previously served as chairman of The Valley Hospital in Ridgewood, New Jersey.
 He was also the Chairman of the board of AdvaMed, the medical device industry association.
 He is a past member of the Dean’s advisory council for the P.C.
-Rossin College of Engineering and Applied Sciences.
+Rossin College of Engineering and Applied Sciences and a current member of the Dean’s advisory council for the College of Health.
 Forlenza has a Bachelor of Science degree in chemical engineering from Lehigh and a Master of Business Administration degree from the University of Pennsylvania.

 Jordan Hitch '88 '20P '21P